souzanato/redmine_tpa/README.md

 Redmine TPA (Tags for Performance Appraisal) is a redmine plugin that helps Performance Appraisals.
 It makes possible to link issues to pre-established criteria or organizational objectives.

 Redmine TPA (Tags for Performance Appraisal) é um plugin redmine que auxilia avaliações de desempenho.
-Ele torna possível a ligação de tarefas à critérios pré-estabelecidos ou objetivos organizacionais.
+Ele torna possível a ligação de tarefas à critérios ou objetivos organizacionais pré-estabelecidos.

 ## How to install